-- Does the proposed work take advantage of unique facilities and capabilities? - What is the past performance of the team? - How well qualified is the team to carry out the proposed work? - Are the environment and facilities adequate for performing the proposed effort?
+- How well qualified is the team to carry out the proposed work? - Are the environment and facilities adequate for performing the proposed effort? - Rate applicants' performance scientific quality and productivity on previous DOE-funded research, if applicable.

 REASONABLENESS AND APPROPRIATENESS OF THE PROPOSED BUDGET